American woodcock: Taxonomy

+The genus Scolopax was introduced in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae.
+The genus name is Latin for a snipe or woodcock.
+The type species is the Eurasian woodcock (Scolopax rusticola).

 Distribution and habitat

 Woodcocks inhabit forested and mixed forest-agricultural-urban areas east of the 98th meridian.
-Woodcock have been sighted as far north as York Factory, Manitoba, and east to Labrador and Newfoundland.
+Woodcocks have been sighted as far north as York Factory, Manitoba, and east to Labrador and Newfoundland.
 In winter, they migrate as far south as the Gulf Coast of the United States and Mexico.

 The primary breeding range extends from Atlantic Canada (Nova Scotia, Prince Edward Island, and New Brunswick) west to southeastern Manitoba, and south to northern Virginia, western North Carolina, Kentucky, northern Tennessee, northern Illinois, Missouri, and eastern Kansas.
 A limited number breed as far south as Florida and Texas.
 The species may be expanding its distribution northward and westward.

 After migrating south in autumn, most woodcocks spend the winter in the Gulf Coast and southeastern Atlantic Coast states.
 Some may remain as far north as southern Maryland, eastern Virginia, and southern New Jersey.
 The core of the wintering range centers on Louisiana, Mississippi, Alabama, and Georgia.
 Based on the Christmas Bird Count results, winter concentrations are highest in the northern half of Alabama.

 American woodcocks live in wet thickets, moist woods, and brushy swamps.
 Ideal habitats feature early successional habitat and abandoned farmland mixed with forest.
 In late summer, some woodcocks roost on the ground at night in large openings among sparse, patchy vegetation.